 Which 4 bigger steps lead me to my end goal?

 Once you identified your 4 milestones take these and break them down into smaller steps.

 The purpose here is to break down these milestones into tiny little steps you can walk every day.

-If 1-year goal sounds too much start with a 3-month goal.
+If a 1-year goal sounds too much start with a 3-month goal.

 Apply the same process.

 Ask yourself what you want to accomplish within 3 months and break it down into 3 milestones.

 1 milestone per month.
 Take these to break it down even further until you have a step you can take every day to move forward.

 5. FOCUS ON THE IMPORTANT THINGS FIRST

 Once you took a nap or went for a walk & took a little time for yourself and know what you want then you can start evaluating what’s really important & what you want to accomplish right now.

 I personally like to use the Eisenhower matrix to evaluate what’s really urgent and important right now.

 Prioritizing and moving step by step from one task to the other is the key to getting things done without feeling overwhelmed.